Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ON AlbumTrack.SongID = Song.SongID
 ```

 You may feel that this is more readble.
-Afterall, there are situations where it is possible to encode the meaning of something such that it becomes too complicated to understand (see below).
+Afterall, there are situations where it is possible for aliases to make things more complicated instead.

 ### Don't do it this way